hoffsite/getting-and-cleaning-data-project/CodeBook.md

 * Training and test data frames were concatenated.
 * Columns which did not describe Activity, Subject or which were *not* documented to reference mean() or std() were removed
 * Column names were defined as Activity, Subject or according to documentation in `features.txt`
+* Activity column was transformed from a number (1 to 6) to a character description (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING)
 * average values for all observational variables grouped by Classification Variables (Activity and Subject) were computed and recorded in a tidy dataset (`tidyDataset-AverageValues.txt`).